everydayrain/christopherbauer.org/_posts/2022-9-15-The-Why-and-How-of-Self-Hosting-FreshRSS.md

 ## Configuring the API for Clients
 If you want to consume your FreshRSS feeds on clients, you'll have to enable the API interface within FreshRSS.
 This is a matter of turning the API on, and setting up a password for the API.

 Head over to your web interface and sign in.
-Under the cog in the upper left corner go to authentication and check the box next to "Allow API access (required for mobile apps)" and hit submit.
+Under the cog in the upper right corner go to authentication and check the box next to "Allow API access (required for mobile apps)" and hit submit.

-Then head to the profile option under the cog in the upper left corner and head to the new section "API Management."
+Then head to the profile option under the cog in the upper right corner and head to the new section "API Management."
 There will be a space there for you to add a password, so enter a complex, strong password and hit submit.

 These should enable you to use a reader client on a mobile device.
-That configuration will vary from device to device,  but one general point that may be similar in different cases: sometimes in the initial client setup there will be a FreshRSS option to integrate the client with FreshRSS's API, or alternatively, to use Fever integration.
+That configuration will vary from device to device, but one general point is to keep a lookout in the initial client setup for a FreshRSS option to integrate the client with FreshRSS's API, or alternatively, to use Fever integration.
 FreshRSS tends to favor Fever when there is no native FreshRSS option.
 [Look at this page](https://github.com/FreshRSS/FreshRSS#apis--native-apps) for client reader options and enabled services.

 ## Updating
 First, you want to back up your feeds.
 Head to subscription management in the FreshRSS interface and then the import/export option in the menu on the left-hand side.
 There will be options to export at the bottom.